lilygrierjil/data-engineering-zoomcamp/week_7_project/myproject/README.md

 # Memphis Police Data, 1986 to Present

-For my capstone project for Data Engineering Zoomcamp 2023, I created an end-to-end data pipeline.
-The pipeline runs daily to make calls to an API.
+For my capstone project for Data Engineering Zoomcamp 2023, I created an end-to-end data pipeline that makes calls to the Memphis City Data API.

 ## Problem Description